Star Wars: Galaxy’s Edge Guide

 First Order Cargo

-First Order Cargo will be easily identified by a never-before-seen First Order TIE echelon and gives tourists a chance to pledge their loyalty to the First Order by purchasing caps, gear, model ships, pins, and more.
+First Order Cargo will be easily identified by a never-before-seen First Order TIE echelon.
+Specifically, it gives tourists a chance to purchase caps, gear, model ships, pins, and more.

-Star Wars: Galaxy’s Edge is officially the first land that has been designed to integrate with the Play Disney Parks app and it will offer interactive adventures and experiences.
+Star Wars: Galaxy’s Edge is the first land that designed to integrate with the Play Disney Parks app.
+As a result of this integration, guests experience interactive adventures and experiences.

-When you enter the land, the Play Disney Parks app switches over to a Star Wars mode, allowing you access to several tools including Scan, Translate, Tune and Hacking.
-Through these, and dozens of bluetooth beacons located throughout Batuu, you can activate droids, download schematics from hacking ships, download secret messages from door panels and listen to transmissions from three factions inclined the First Order, the Resistance and the Smugglers.
-You can also translate some of the alien languages that are spoken or written throughout the land.
+When you enter the land, the Play Disney Parks app switches over to a Star Wars mode.
+As a result, this allows you access to several tools including Scan, Translate, Tune and Hacking.
+Through these, and dozens of bluetooth beacons located throughout Batuu, you can activate droids.
+In addition, you can download schematics from hacking ships.
+Furthermore, you can download secret messages from door panels.
+You can listen to transmissions from three factions inclined the First Order, the Resistance, and the Smugglers.
+Also, you can translate some of the alien languages that are spoken and written throughout the land.

-You can choose to complete jobs wit the app and there is an over-arching game that allows you to use scannable to try to tilt the balance from the Resistance to the First Order throughout your visit all while rewarding you with digital collectibles.
-There are even missions to complete in the app during ride queues.
+You can choose to complete jobs with the app.
+For example, there is an over-arching game.
+It allows you to try to tilt the balance from the Resistance to the First Order.
+You can collect digital rewards.
+Additionally, there missions to complete in the app during ride queues.

-More information about how you will be able to use the Play Disney Parks app in Star Wars: Galaxy’s Edge can be found here.
+Additionally, you can find more information about how you will be able to use the Play Disney Parks app here.

 Want to experience Star Wars: Galaxy’s Edge in either Disneyland or Walt Disney World?
 Contact the agents at The Magic for Less Travel.
-Their concierge services are provided free of charge and their expert planning advice will help you make the most of your vacation time and money.
+Their concierge services are provided free of charge.
+Their expert planning advice will help you make the most of your vacation time and money.